eProsima/Fast-DDS-docs/docs/fastdds/faq/transport_layer/transport_layer.rst

 .. collapse::  Does the use of Data-sharing avoid data copies between the application and the DataReader and DataWriter?

     |br|

     No, it does not prevent data copies.
+Data-sharing helps avoid copies between the DataWriter and DataReader by using shared memory for communication, but data still needs to be copied between the application and the DataWriter or DataReader.
+To avoid these copies, a different mechanism, such as Zero-Copy communication, is required.
 For further information, see :ref:`datasharing-delivery`.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 .. collapse::  How are data copies prevented?

     |br|